darylsze/RxKotlinStarter-Quick-N-Fast/README.md

                                                     // wont be affected by context
                 |- ProgressDialogManager            // works same as above but is progress dialog

+# Usage
+All usage, known issue(s), reminder(s) will be added into [Wiki](https://github.com/darylsze/RxKotlinStarter-Quick-N-Fast/wiki) page, please refer to it.

 # License

 Copyright 2016, darylsze